onflow/flow/flips/20220811-fungible-tokens-metadata.md

     }
 ```

+The `FTView` contains two sub-views:
-The views contained on the `FTView` will be two; `FTDisplay` that will help retrieving all the "human readable" information about the FT and the `FTVaultData` that will expose the data needed to interact with the FT (paths, types linked to those paths, similar to `NFTCollectionData`)
+- `FTDisplay`, which provides the "human readable" information about the fungible token; and
+- `FTVaultData`, which provides the data needed to interact with the fungible token (paths, types linked to those paths, similar to `NFTCollectionData`)

 ```cadence
     /// View to expose the information needed to showcase this FT.